ludyna/lu_brain/README.md

 Ludyna Brain (Lu_Brain) is a next-generation open-source black box AI and human-like memory.

+You can use Ludyna Brain as a pattern memory (database) only if you want.

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠

 ## Why Lu_Brain?